jhottell/KosselMarlinFirmwareSamples/README.md

 # KosselMarlinFirmwareSamples
 Sample configurations to get Marlin Firmware up and running fast on Kossel 3D printers using Ramps electronics.
-This will be close for ANY delta 3D printer!
+These instructions should get you started for ANY delta 3D printer!

 I have a video describing setting up and calibrating your Kossel Mini or Kossel XL for the very first time! http://www.electronhacks.com/2016/12/diy-kossel-xl-reprap-3d-printer-build/